doyindevops/DevOps_Projects/PROJECT TWELVE/README.md

 ##  Jenkins Job Enhancement
 Before we begin, let us make some changes to our Jenkins job - now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
 Besides, it consumes space on Jenkins serves with each subsequent change.
 Let us enhance it by introducing a new Jenkins project/job - we will require Copy Artifact plugin.

-1. Go to the Jenkins-ansible server and in the home directory of the ubuntu user, create a new directory named `ansible-config-mgt`
+1. Go to the Jenkins-ansible server and in the home directory of the ubuntu user, create a new directory named `ansible-config-artifact`

 >           sudo mkdir /home/ubuntu/ansible-config-artifact